PALM-tools/palmmeteo/README.md

 The main part of configuration is selecting a single or multiple *tasks* by adding a list item in the `tasks:` configuration section.
-Selecting a task means just telling what PROMET what it has to do, which typically involves creating IBC and/or other PALM inputs using the selected method, such as using a specific input model.
+Selecting a task means just telling what PALM-METEO what it has to do, which typically involves creating IBC and/or other PALM inputs using the selected method, such as using a specific input model.